nonlocalmodels/nonlocalmodels.github.io/_examples/qs-1d-properties.md

       Type: constant
 ```

-#### Force boundary confitions
+#### Force boundary conditions

-The following code applies a external body force density to the last node on the right-handside in the first figure.
+The following code applies a external body force density to the last node on the right-hand side in the first figure.
 Note that in this example we want to apply a force $F=40$, however since the last node has a volume $v=0.25$ this results
 in a body force density $b=40/0.25=166$.